eembc/coremark/README.md

 * Shumpei Kawasaki, RENESAS

 # Legal
-Please refer to LICENSE.md in this reposity for a description of your rights to use this code.
+Please refer to LICENSE.md in this repository for a description of your rights to use this code.

 # Copyright
 Copyright © 2009 EEMBC All rights reserved.